 Today, let’s look at four critical first steps you and your family should take when an older loved one gets a diagnosis of Alzheimer’s or other dementia disorder.

-1. Work with your loved one’s doctor to rule out treatable physiological causes
+1. Work with your loved one’s doctor to rule out treatable physiological causes.

 Your parent’s doctor will likely order blood work and scans to rule out primary causes.
-Your loved one may need an MRI to look for evidence of tumors or stroke damage, or an echocardiogram to check for heart disease.
+Your loved one may need an MRI to look for evidence of tumors or stroke damage or an echocardiogram to check for heart disease.

 If the doctor suspects that polypharmacy or adverse drug interactions caused your parent’s dementia-like symptoms, he or she may attempt to control the symptoms by revising the medication regimen.
-You may be asked to help monitor your parent’s medication compliance and to log symptoms to help the doctor reach a definitive diagnosis.
+You may be asked to help monitor your parent’s medication compliance and log symptoms to help the doctor reach a definitive diagnosis.

 Often, though, dementia symptoms are idiopathic, meaning they have no discernible cause.
 Alzheimer’s is an idiopathic dementia variant.
 In such cases, supportive care is the only option.

-2. Ask questions and do your research
+2. Ask questions, and do your research.

-Regardless of where, or from whom, your parent receives memory support and nursing care, he or she will become more and more reliant on you to make well-informed medical decisions.
+Regardless of where or from whom your parent receives memory support and nursing care, he or she will become more and more reliant on you to make well-informed medical decisions.
 To that end, you should begin learning as much as you can about dementia caregiving, as quickly as you can, so that you’ll be ready to make the right choices for your parent.

 Do not trust everything you read in commercial publications or on ad-supported websites like WebMD.
-Don’t trust others’ unsubstantiated social media posts, or any sites that present dubiously-sourced medical opinions or unsupported assertions.
+Don’t trust others’ unsubstantiated social media posts or any sites that present dubiously-sourced medical opinions or unsupported assertions.

-3. Work with your parent to make financial, legal and medical arrangements in advance
+3. Work with your parent to make financial, legal, and medical arrangements in advance.

-At a CCRC, your parent can socialize with other seniors and live as independently as possible, for as long as possible, engaged in enriching activities, and you and your family will have peace of mind knowing that he or she is being closely looked after.
+At a CCRC, your parent can live independently as possible, for as long as possible, in their own comfortable living space.
+They can also socialize with other seniors and engage in enriching activities.
+All the while, you and your family will have peace of mind knowing that they are closely looked after.

 Maybe your parent isn’t yet ready to move and is still capable of living safely at home with light supportive care from you or a home nurse.
-However, you’ll still want to encourage your parent to prepare for an eventual home sale because it will almost undoubtedly become necessary.
-If your mom or dad has time to think about a move and prepare accordingly, it may be a little easier to for him or her to emotionally process when the time comes.
+However, you’ll even want to encourage your parent to prepare for an eventual home sale because it will almost undoubtedly become necessary.
+If your mom or dad has time to think about a move and prepare accordingly, it may be a little easier for him or her to process when the time comes.

-A dementia or Alzheimer’s diagnosis isn’t an end.
+An Alzheimer’s diagnosis isn’t an end.

 It’s a beginning.